codemagic-ci-cd/codemagic-docs/content/yaml/building-a-native-ios-app.md

 ## Testing an iOS app

-The code for testing an iOS app also goes under `scripts`.
-The relevant code for a native iOS app looks like this:

-    xcodebuild \
-        -workspace MyAwesomeApp.xcworkspace \
-        -scheme MyAwesomeApp \
-        -sdk iphonesimulator \
-        -destination 'platform=iOS Simulator,name=iPhone 6,OS=8.1' \
-        test | xcpretty

-More examples of testing with YAML can be found [here](../yaml/testing).
+Examples of testing with YAML can be found [here](../yaml/testing).

 ## Code signing